-The Pennsylvania-based rider bid on behalf of owner Sarah Hughes, paying €35,000 (approximately £30,700) for lot 14, a three-year-old mare Shannondale Mari.
+The Pennsylvania-based rider bid on behalf of owner Sarah Hughes, paying €35,000 (approximately £30,700) for lot 14, a three-year-old mare Shannondale Mari at the horse sales.
 She is by the Darco son Shannondale Sarco, out of Shannondale Maria (by Lux Z).

 Sarah already owns Mari’s full brother, Shannondale Percy, a six-year-old currently competing at one-star level with Ryan.

 “He’s unbelievable and Mari looks pretty special,” said Ryan.